MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

     Offsetting scale works similarly.

 !!! example Offsetting rotation
-    TODO - Probably want to mention how the rotation is counter-clockwise when facing towards the positive direction of the axis
+    <mark>TODO - Probably want to mention how the rotation is counter-clockwise when facing towards the positive direction of the axis</mark>

     To rotate an entity 90 degrees around the world's y-axis, from its current rotation, you can do:
     ```ts